Divya26101993/Active-directory-setup-on-windows-server-2022/README.md

 ![Image](https://github.com/user-attachments/assets/d16ba9e9-bf03-4450-adc7-254e6e2b545a)

-The main goal here is to create a domain and add groups and users within it.
+The primary goal here is to create a domain, and then add groups and users within that domain.
 So, select Active Directory Domain Services.
 When you click it, you'll see an option to Add Features — click that to proceed

 ![Image](https://github.com/user-attachments/assets/c967c71f-fa03-49db-b81b-938adfc1c5d2)